 Payroll calendars help employees understand when they will be paid and when timecards are due.
 It also helps your payroll staff with planning and executing payroll tasks.
 Most payroll software, like Gusto, will automatically create a payroll calendar for you once you’ve set up your pay schedule, but you can also use a spreadsheet to set up one for yourself.

 Here are some guidelines to follow when creating your own payroll calendar:

-- Use a regular calendar as your guide to help analyze certain dates that might require a certain lag to allow enough time for payroll processing.
+- Use a regular calendar as your guide to help analyze certain dates that might require a lag to allow enough time for payroll processing.

-- Use colored fonts to emphasize specific information such as early time card deadlines due to a holiday.
+- Use colored fonts to emphasize specific information, such as early time card deadlines due to a holiday.

-- Give managers and supervisors a copy of the calendar so they can distribute to their employees.
+- Give managers and supervisors a copy of the calendar so they can distribute it to their employees.

 2. Allow HR Staff to Attend Payroll Training

 While processing payroll is part of a human resource (HR) professional’s training, their expertise is more focused on recruitment and employee records management.